RagedUnicorn/wow-vanilla-pvpwarn/README.md

 #### No Sound is played when a player used [certain spell].
 What should I do?

 This can have different reasons.
 Make sure to check that the spell you would like to be alerted is configured and active in the addon.
-If you cannot find the spell list chances are the spell cannot be tracked or is not yet included in the addon.
-While certain spells are untraceable other might simply be missing.
-Create a Github issue with a enhancement request for the spell to be added to the addon.
+If you cannot find the spell in the list chances are the spell cannot be tracked or is not yet included in the addon.
+While certain spells are untraceable others might simply be missing.
+Create a Github issue with an enhancement request for the spell to be added to the addon.

 #### I get a red error (Lua Error) on my screen.
 What is this?